 How to plan your backpacking Chile itinerary

-With natural scenery ranging from the world’s driest desert to vast icefields and glaciers, as well as the highest mountain range outside Asia and even rainforests, Chile is arguably one of the best places to visit in South America.
-The cities are colourful and relaxed, the people are friendly and the food and wine is magnificent.
-Slow travel is the ideal way of backpacking through Chile, but if you only have two weeks you can still experience plenty of what this country has to offer.
+Chile’s natural scenery ranges from the world’s driest desert to vast icefields and glaciers, the highest mountain range outside Asia and even rainforests.
+Meanwhile, its cities are colourful and relaxed, the people are friendly and the food and wine is magnificent.
+Slow travel is the ideal way of backpacking through Chile, but if you only have two weeks in Chile you can still experience plenty of what this country has to offer.

 If you are arriving on an international flight, chances are you will arrive in the capital city of Santiago de Chile.
 Would you rather head down from Santiago to the southernmost extremities of Chile and go backpacking in Patagonia?
 Perhaps you’re keen to fly 2000 miles (3500 km) east to see the mysterious moai statues of Easter Island?
 Or to venture 1000 miles (1600 km) north to experience the delights of the Atacama desert?

-For my two week Chile travel itinerary, I really wanted to go and see Easter Island, but unfortunately the flights were too expensive.
+For my two week Chile travel itinerary, I wanted to visit Easter Island, but unfortunately the flights at the time were too expensive.
 I’d recommend booking your flights to Easter Island in advance if this is your plan.
-As I’d just spent several months in Australia and New Zealand during their winter, I wasn’t keen to head to the frozen south of Patagonia, even if they do have cute penguins there.
-So, the best Chile itinerary for me was to head north from Santiago, via the UNESCO World Heritage site of Valparaiso, to the heat of the Atacama desert, the driest desert in the world.
-Not a bad set of sights for just a few days.
+As I’d just spent several winter months in Australia and New Zealand, I wasn’t keen to head to the frozen south of Patagonia – even if they do have cute penguins there.